-You are 11 years old and it is summer time and the ball teams are starting to practice and for the first time you ask, “Mom, can I play baseball this summer?”
+Or you are eleven years old and it is summertime, and the ball teams are starting to practice.
+And for the first time you ask, “Mom, can I play baseball this summer?”
 Maybe that would be a good thing this summer.
-And so you get a brand new glove and dad pitches with you in the back yard and you go out for the team and you practice for them for two weeks.
-But it turns out there are too many kids for this team and they didn’t plan for two teams and so there has got to be a cut and you go that afternoon and they read the roster and you are not on it and you take the back roads home.
+And so you get a brand new glove, and Dad pitches with you in the backyard, and you go out for the team and you practice for them for two weeks.
+But it turns out there are too many kids for this team, and they didn’t plan for two teams, and so there has got to be a cut.
+And you go that afternoon and they read the roster, and you are not on it.
+And you take the back roads home.
 The coach says, “We will plan for two teams next year.”
 And it doesn’t help.
 It is closed.

-Or maybe you are 13 years old and you start to dream about marriage.
-You dream about that perfect person and what it would be like to have somebody hold you and love you more than anybody else in all the world and what that day would be like.
+Or maybe you are thirteen years old, and you start to dream about marriage.
+You dream about that perfect person, and what it would be like to have somebody hold you and love you more than anybody else in all the world and what that day would be like.
 And then one door closes and then another door closes and another door closes.

-Or maybe you are at mid-career — mid-40s let’s say.
-And you step back and you look at your life and your career and you say, “What do I want to accomplish here now in the next 20 years of my active professional life?”
-And you think it through and you say, “I am going to stick with the firm and give it my best shot.”
-And so you work nights and you work long hours on the weekend and you work on vacations.
-But five years go by and you are now 50 and they pass right over you when it comes to that advancement and you don’t make it and the door closes on that dream career.
+Or maybe you are at mid-career — mid-forties let’s say.
+And you step back, and you look at your life and your career and you say, “What do I want to accomplish here now in the next twenty years of my active professional life?”
+And you think it through, and you say, “I am going to stick with the firm and give it my best shot.”
+And so you work nights, and you work long hours on the weekend, and you work on vacations.
+Five years go by and you are now fifty, and they pass right over you when it comes to that advancement, and you don’t make it and the door closes on that dream career.